ibm-cloud-docs/discovery-data/entity-extractor.md

     {: tip}

 If a subsequent training run results in lower scores, don't publish that version of the model.

+## Deleting an entity extractor
+{: #entity-extractor-delete}

+You can delete an entity extractor if it is not in use, meaning the enrichment that is published from the entity extractor is not applied to a collection.

+You might want to delete an entity extractor if you hit the limit for the maximum number of extractors that are allowed for your plan, for example.
+Remember, limits are defined per service instance, not per project.

+1. Remove the entity extractor enrichment from any collections where it is being used.

+    For more information, see [Deleting enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments#enrichments-delete).

+1. From the *Improvement tools* panel of the *Improve and customize* page, expand **Teach domain concepts**, and then click **Extract entities**.

+1. Find the entity extractor that you want to delete, click the *Actions* icon, and then select **Delete**.

 ## Entity extractor limits
 {: #entity-extractor-limits}